All Episodes

 We need an immigration system that focuses on where real problems are.

-And that's the latest ad of uh Jeff Deal, Senate candidate Massachusetts running against Elizabeth Warren.
+And that's the latest ad of Jeff Deal, Senate candidate Massachusetts running against Elizabeth Warren.

-What's the reaction of Massachusetts been to it?
+What's the reaction in Massachusetts been to it?

 Well, Sean, thanks for having me on.

-And uh I'll tell you, people in Massachusetts disappointed once again with Elizabeth Warren just two weeks ago.
+And I'll tell you, people in Massachusetts are disappointed once again with Elizabeth Warren.

 I think people were extremely upset with that.

-Then to have that pretty heartless turn from talking about the family to what she considered to be the real problem, which was families being separated at the border, people illegal immigrants over American citizens, that really has caused people to get upset.
+And then to have that pretty heartless turn from talking about the family to what she considered to be the real problem, which was families being separated at the border, people, illegal immigrants over American citizens, that really has caused people to get upset.

 Where was she when Obama did the same thing?